 First, thanks to everyone on this forum where I've been lurking on all of the critical information.
 You all helped me enormously to make decisions in buying a new 22SSBXP swingback tritoon, with a 150 Yamaha and SPS hull.
 Salt Water Series.
 It was a fantastic summer and she is safely stored away for the winter.
 Given all of the assistance from which I benefited, I'm posting for the first time in an effort to maybe help someone else who is new to pontoons/tritoons sort through the numerous options and layouts.
 I could not be more happy with my selection.
 Layout: I got L shaped seating and a table across from the helm.
-The swingback with this configuration really helped to maximize seating for my many relatives who summer near my place.
+The swingback with this configuration really helped to maximize seating for my many relatives and visitors.
 I also really appreciate the center toon storage, even though I dock my boat right at my backyard dock and can just carry stuff from the house.
 Having the extra space was huge, whether for tubes (we tubed a lot), gear, life jackets, fishing rods, etc, etc. On the Swingback- we LOVE this configuration.
 It has a lot of storage and people really enjoy lounging out back there with their own built in cupholders, We also have the keeper rail so people can spot tubers and skiers or just sit back there while underway.
-For how we use the boat, the wingback and keeper rail are must haves.
+For how we use the boat, the swingback and keeper rail are must haves.
 Others of course use their boats differently and Bennington has a huge number of layout choices to match those needs beautifully.
 Motor: We tubed a lot and the 150 was plenty of HP to do this.
 We also deal with some strong tides (more about this later) and it still handled everything that we threw at it.
 It can move, is really quiet and sips the fuel when you are simply cruising and aren't at full throttle.
-It is a great mach with the SPS hull.
+It is a great match with the SPS hull.
 I did not get power assist on the hydraulic steering.
 I don't think I needed it, as the boat handles very well and easily, even at speed.
 This is a personal preference and many folks have differing wants, needs, etc. Extended Decks: The SSBXP layout came standard with bow and stern extended decks.
 I highly recommend them, especially if you have a tow/tubing bar, fish or just jump off to swim.
 Getting in and out is a breeze, as is removing and adding the cover.
+We also have 2 large dogs, and it makes it easier for them to get on and off board quickly.
 We have Seagrass flooring and we really like it, though the teak flooring looks really good.
 I don't think that there is a wrong choice here.
 Easy to clean and not hot to the touch.
-We also have 2 large dogs, and it makes it easier for them to get on and off board quickly.
 Lighting: I got the toe kick lights, cup lights and lighted speakers, but no exterior or underwater lights.
 I know that people love them, but I really didn't miss them at all.
 The kids really enjoy the interior lightshow.
 I didn't get the Bimini lighting.
 My dealer's rep said "If you are out at night you don't need the Bimini, so you won't see the lights."
 I don't miss them, though I do see people use them and they seem to enjoy the look and it is a nice effect.
 Total personal preference.
 Stereo: I got the kicker system with an upgraded Wet Sounds amp and sub.
 It pushes out more than enough sound, even at speed.
 I did not get the rear speakers even though we beach at sandbars and remote beaches nearby.
 That may be something I would reconsider, but I haven't missed them yet.
 Toon Protection: I added some Vantage Pontoon Guards and wrap.
 I'm not sure that I needed to, but they gave me peace of mind, especially as this is my first pontoon and learning to navigate it the first few days resulted in some dock bumping.
 My dock is on a large tidal river right off a small harbor which leads out to Buzzards Bay and Rhode Island Sound.
 It is a notoriously difficult spot due to wind and strong tides, rip currents, rocks, sandbars that move every year, etc. (Its notorious-Privateers, smugglers and pirates used to hide out here from pursuit back in colonial days).
 Knowing that the guards are on helped my mental state in challenging conditions, as well as rafting up to other boats.
 I also bought larger bumpers than what came with the boat.
 A few Nor'easters later, I'm glad that I did.
 Seat covers: It came with the Simtex, and I don't have much to compare it to, but it has been easy to clean and no protectant is required.
 No staining, even with Cheetos!
 Privacy Enclosure: We never used it.
 A "nice to have" but not a "must have" I guess.
 No portable toilet, but they seem very easy to come by if we ever decide we need one.
 I just have to make sure it will fit under the Swingback.
 Extra cupholders: We got a few of the movable cushioned ones that slip into the seating and stay put.
 I would recommend getting at least one.
 They saw constant use and are easy to stow if not needed.
 Battery: I have 2 batteries.
 I would recommend it, as I needed the second battery once.
 Also, it is the cheapest of the options that I added.
 No brainer.
 Elevated Helm: I did not get this.
 I wouldn't say that I need it, but in retrospect it would have been nice to have.